Stage 1: Self-Discovery | Life Philosophy

 LIFE DESIGN COURSESELF-DISCOVERY

 Somewhere beneath your habits, preferences, and daily routines sits a set of beliefs about how life works.
-These beliefs are deeper than values.
-Values tell you what matters.
-Your life philosophy tells you what is true: about the nature of effort, the reliability of people, the fairness of the world, the meaning of suffering, and what happens when you try your hardest and still fail.
+These beliefs are deeper than your values.
+Your life philosophy tells you what seems to be true about the nature of effort, the reliability of people, the fairness of the world, the meaning of suffering, what happens when you try your hardest and still fail, etc.

 Most people never articulate their philosophy, but we all live by one.
-Some of it was handed down by parents, or came from religion or culture.
-Some formed in response to early experiences of loss, surprise, or reward.
-And some of it, you built yourself, one hard lesson at a time.
+Some of it was handed down by parents, or came from religion or culture, but some of it formed in response to our early experiences that made us realise something.
+And some of it we may have even built ourselves, one hard lesson at a time.

 This section asks you to bring your internal life philosophy into the light so you can examine it.
-Decide which parts you want to keep and which parts you want to get rid of.
-And then you can build a set of operating principles for yourself, which you can use when things get a little messy in your life.
+This will help you decide which parts you want to keep and which parts to get rid of.
+Then you can build a set of operating principles for yourself, which you can use when things get a little messy in your life.

 The philosophy: how you see the world